scieloorg/PC-Programs/docs/source/index.rst

 Welcome to SciELO PC Programs' documentation!
 =============================================

-**SciELO PC Programs** is a set of programs of SciELO Methodology to register journals, issues and articles data to publish scientific articles on a `SciELO Website <http://docs.scielo.org/projects/scielo-site/en/latest/>`_.
+**SciELO PC Programs** is a set of programs of SciELO Methodology to manage journals, issues and articles data and publish them on a `SciELO Website <http://docs.scielo.org/projects/scielo-site/en/latest/>`_.

 .. toctree::